 2.)
 After selecting Use Zap, you should be taken to a Choose App & Event page that has a Custom Webhook URL.
 Take this URL and copy it to your clipboard.

-[Note: Forms are only viewable on mobile so log into your mobile device and see the form in your Forms section of your navigation extensions.
+[Note: Forms are only viewable on mobile so log into your mobile device and see the form in your Forms section of your shortcuts.
 You will be able to adjust the permissions of this shortcut after successful setup of the Zapier workflow.]